kengomatsuo/dbsigmarizz/README.md

   ) ENGINE = InnoDB;
   ```
 - **Relationships**:
-  - Each `DeletedBook` acts as a place for deleted `Book`s to preserve their information while not being available for loan.
+  - Each `DeletedBook` acts as a place for deleted `Book` rows to preserve their information while not being available for loan.

 #### 4. User
 - **Attributes**: